Hong Kong pro-democracy academics say face death threats, intimidation

 OCCUPY IMPACT

-Tai said a handful of core Occupy organisers abruptly left the movement and he attributes their departure to intimidation, possibly through their business ties with mainland China.
+Tai said a handful of core Occupy organizers abruptly left the movement and he attributes their departure to intimidation, possibly through their business ties with mainland China.

 "We know that kind of thing is happening," he said, declining to give details or say how many people had left.